IanStarnes/Barbara-And-Ian/Postlabs/Reactors Lab Report.md

 plt.show()

-#Load a data file for a reactor with baffles.

 four_baffle_path = 'https://raw.githubusercontent.com/IanStarnes/Barbara-And-Ian/master/Reactor%20Characteristics%20Data/4%20BAFFLES.txt'
 four_baffle_firstrow = 1
 four_baffle_time_data = (epa.column_of_time(four_baffle_path,four_baffle_firstrow,-1)).to(u.s)
 four_baffle_concentration_data = epa.column_of_data(four_baffle_path,four_baffle_firstrow,1,-1,'mg/L')
 four_baffle_concentration_data
-#I noticed that the initial concentration measured by the photometer wasn't
-#zero.
-This suggests that there may have been a small air bubble in the
-#photometer or perhaps there was some other anomoly that was causing the
-#photometer to read a concentration that was higher than was actually present in
-#the reactor.
-To correct for this I subtracted the initial concentration reading
-#from all of the data.
-This was based on the assumption that the concentration
-#measurement error persisted for the entire experiment.#

 four_baffle_concentration_data = four_baffle_concentration_data - four_baffle_concentration_data[0]
 four_baffle_V = 2.54*u.L
 four_baffle_Q = 380 * u.mL/u.min
 four_baffle_theta_hydraulic = (four_baffle_V/four_baffle_Q).to(u.s)
 four_baffle_C_bar_guess = np.max(four_baffle_concentration_data)/2
-#use solver to get the CMFR parameters

 four_baffle_CMFR = epa.Solver_CMFR_N(four_baffle_time_data, four_baffle_concentration_data, four_baffle_theta_hydraulic, four_baffle_C_bar_guess)
 four_baffle_CMFR.C_bar
 four_baffle_CMFR.N
 four_baffle_CMFR.theta.to(u.s)

-#Create the CMFR model curve based on the scipy.optimize curve_fit
-#parameters.
-We do this with dimensions so that we can plot both models and
-#the data on the same graph.
-If we did this in dimensionless space it wouldn't
-#be possible to plot everything on the same plot because the values used to
-#create dimensionless time and dimensionless concentration are different for
-#the two models.
 four_baffle_CMFR_model = (four_baffle_CMFR.C_bar*epa.E_CMFR_N(four_baffle_time_data/four_baffle_CMFR.theta, four_baffle_CMFR.N)).to(u.mg/u.L)
-#use solver to get the advection dispersion parameters

 four_baffle_AD = epa.Solver_AD_Pe(four_baffle_time_data, four_baffle_concentration_data, four_baffle_theta_hydraulic, four_baffle_C_bar_guess)
 four_baffle_AD.C_bar
 four_baffle_AD.Pe